danielcasique/java-pratices/src/main/java/TeamResult/README.md

 a particular team played in, you need to retrieve matches where the team was the home team and the visiting team.

-For example, a GET request to
+For Example, a GET request to
 ```
 https://jsonmock.hackerrank.com/api/football_matches?year=2011&team1=Barcelona&page=2
 ```